elatov/elatov.github.io/_posts/2012-10-09-installing-mediatomb-on-freebsd-9-and-connecting-to-it-with-xbmc-from-a-fedora-17-os.md

     [elatov@klaptop ~]$ sudo yum install xbmc

-After it&#8217;s installed you can just launch it by running **xbmc** from the command prompt/terminal.
-Once it&#8217;s launched it will look something like this:
+After it's installed you can just launch it by running **xbmc** from the command prompt/terminal.
+Once it's launched it will look something like this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/10/screenshot000.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/10/screenshot000.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2012/10/screenshot000.png" alt="screenshot000 Installing Mediatomb on FreeBSD 9 and Connecting to it with XBMC from a Fedora 17 OS" title="screenshot000" width="1280" height="800" class="alignnone size-full wp-image-4180" /></a>

 Next, enable the built-in UPnP client from XBMC.
-Go to System -> Settings -> Network -> Services and Check the box that says &#8220;Allow Control of XBMC via UPnP&#8221;.
+Go to System -> Settings -> Network -> Services and Check the box that says "Allow Control of XBMC via UPnP".
 The GUI looks something like this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/10/screenshot001.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/10/screenshot001.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2012/10/screenshot001.png" alt="screenshot001 Installing Mediatomb on FreeBSD 9 and Connecting to it with XBMC from a Fedora 17 OS" title="screenshot001" width="1280" height="800" class="alignnone size-full wp-image-4181" /></a>

-The settings are described in &#8220;<a href="http://wiki.xbmc.org/index.php?title=Settings/Network" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.xbmc.org/index.php?title=Settings/Network']);">Settings/Network</a>&#8221; of the XMBC web site.
+The settings are described in "<a href="http://wiki.xbmc.org/index.php?title=Settings/Network" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.xbmc.org/index.php?title=Settings/Network']);">Settings/Network</a>" of the XMBC web site.
 From the site:

 > **Share video and music libraries through UPnP**
 > Enables the UPnP server; this will enable you to steam media to any UPnP client.